 We do not expect any major risks of taking part.
-Sometimes talking about when you had your operation can be upsetting.
+Sometimes talking about when your child had their operation can be upsetting.
 You can take break or stop taking part at any time.
 You can also feedback to us on any concerns about the survey.
-If you are worried about your health you can contact your medical team for advice.
+If you are worried about your child's health you can contact your medical team for advice.